Truck slams into home in SW Houston

 At this time, the identity of the driver is unknown.

-According to the homeowner, this is not the first time a vehicle crashes into their home, "this has happened before," she said.
+According to the homeowner, this is not the first time a vehicle has crashed into their home, "this has happened before," she said.